alexhegit/vLLM_ModelCoverageTest/README.md

 # vLLM_ModelCoverageTest

 A tool of model coverage test for vLLM.

+# Key Features

-It is out of BOX with rocm/vllm-dev docker image which have all dependcy pakages pre-installed.
+- Out of BOX with rocm/vllm-dev docker image which have all dependcy pakages pre-installed.
+- Work for ROCm and CUDA
+- CSV file in with bach model and gpus allocated
+- CSV file out with test results [PASS|FAILED]
+- Log file out with <vLLM-CMT> prefix in line for debugging
+- Support TP and Multiple TP by set `gpus` in the input model_list CSV

 # Steps